econ-ark/econ-ark-tools/Virtual/Machine/VirtualBox/README.md

 The machine contains a full installation of Anaconda3, LaTeX, and other useful tools The econ-ark toolkit is installed using the conda installer that comes with Anaconda.
-Local copies, that you can modify, of several repos are installed
+Local copies, that you can modify, of several repos are installed:

 1. DemARK
 1. REMARK
 1. HARK